-The Association entered into a credit agreement on July 7, 2023 that is effective through December 31, 2023.
-The previous credit agreement for 2022 was executed on July 1, 2022 and effective through December 31, 2022.
-Under the credit agreements, the Association has access to a limited purpose revolving line of credit loan in the amount up to \$350,000,000.
-The purpose of these executed agreements is to provide the Association with funds to cover immediate cash flow needs resulting from a catastrophic event affecting the state of North Carolina.
+The Association did not enter into any credit agreements during the year ended December 31, 2024.
+During 2023, the Association entered into a credit agreement on July 7, 2023 that was effective through December 31, 2023.
+Under the credit agreement, the Association had access to a limited purpose revolving line of credit loan in the amount of \$350,000,000.
+The purpose of this executed agreements was to provide the Association with funds to cover immediate cash flow needs resulting from a catastrophic event affecting the State of North Carolina.

-Should a catastrophic event occur in the state of North Carolina, the Association is statutorily granted the authority to issue a Special Assessment to its Members.
+Should a catastrophic event occur in the State of North Carolina, the Association is statutorily granted the authority to issue a Special Assessment to its Members.
 The Board of Directors approved Special Assessment would serve as collateral for any draws on the revolving line of credit loan, up to the maximum of the approved Special Assessment amount or \$350,000,000.
 For any outstanding loan amounts related to the revolving line of credit, interest would accrue at a variable rate of Secured Overnight Financing Rate (SOFR) +2.00%.
 Interest would be computed and charged for the actual number of days elapsed on the basis of a year consisting of 360 days.

-The Association did not draw on the line of credit during 2023 and 2022.
-As of December 31, 2023 and 2022, the Association did not have any outstanding balances in relation to the line of credit.
+The Association did not draw on the line of credit during 2023.
+As of December 31, 2023, the Association did not have any outstanding balances in relation to the line of credit.